Claire Hougeuz delves into the world of historical fiction in her review of Bring Up the Bodies by Hilary Mantel.

-There seems currently to be a trend towards a humanisation of the ‘bad guys’ of history.
+There seems current to be a trend towards the humanisation of the ‘bad guys’ of history.
 History was stretched too far for some by the sympathetic portrayal of Margaret Thatcher in the recent biopic.

 When Hilary Mantel began the anticipated trilogy, she wanted to take something that people think they know about and show them a whole new side.
 She says ‘once you stand in Cromwell’s shoes, all the viewpoints change and everything comes up differently.’
 A delicate balance of research and imaginings ensues.
 Mantel admits that lack of knowledge about Cromwell’s personal life has been a problem, but her authorial instincts lead her to gleefully note that ‘it is also an opportunity’.

 4th Estate describes Bring Up the Bodies as ‘a speaking picture’, an attempt perhaps to engage or rival our insatiable appetites for historical film or period drama.
 A cast list is provided, and Mantel assumes the role of our guide.
 The prose is dialogue-based, and scenes move quickly through various court locations, with only a sentence or two of directions to allow us our bearings.
 Mantle recalls, at intervals, our presence as ghostly third parties in the drama, and lines like ‘we’ve seen some panic-stricken plastering these last few weeks’, or ‘look: we have sat here too long’ can irritate.